kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That reduces organizational learning overhead.

-## Fewer Framework Decisions Leave More Attention for the Domain
+## Fewer Framework Decisions Leave More Attention for the Domain { #fewer-framework-decisions }

 Developers have limited cognitive bandwidth.